 - 1. Subculture when the culture reaches 90% confluency or above. - 2.
-Prepare poly-L-lysine-coated culture vessels (2 μg/cm2) one day before subculture. - 3.
+Prepare poly-L-lysine-coated culture vessels ($2 \mu g/cm^2$) one day before subculture. - 3.
 Warm complete medium, trypsin/EDTA solution (T/E, Cat. #0103), T/E neutralization solution (TNS, Cat. #0113), and DPBS (Ca++- and Mg++ -free, Cat. #0303) to room temperature.
 We do not recommend warming reagents and medium in a 37°C water bath prior to use. - 4.
 Rinse the cells with DPBS. - 5.
 Add 8 ml of DPBS and then 2 ml of T/E solution into flask (in the case of a T-75 flask).
 Gently rock the flask to ensure complete coverage of cells by T/E solution.
 Incubate the flask in a 37°C incubator for 1 to 2 minutes or until cells completely round up.
 Use a microscope to monitor the change in cell morphology. - 6.
 During incubation, prepare a 50 ml conical centrifuge tube with 5 ml of fetal bovine serum (FBS, Cat. #0500). - 7.
 Transfer T/E solution from the flask to the 50 ml centrifuge tube (a small percent of cells may detach) and continue to incubate the flask at 37°C for another 1 to 2 minutes (no solution in the flask at this moment). - 8.
 At the end of incubation, gently tap the side of the flask to dislodge cells from the surface.
 Check under a microscope to make sure that all cells detach. - 9.
 Add 5 ml of TNS solution to the flask and transfer detached cells to the 50 ml centrifuge tube.
 Rinse the flask with another 5 ml of TNS to collect the residual cells. - 10.
-Examine the flask under a microscope for a successful cell harvest by looking at the number of cells being left behind; there should be less than 5%. - Note: Use ScienCell T/E solution that is optimized to minimize cell damages due to over trypsinization. - 11.
-Centrifuge the 50 ml centrifuge tube at 1000 rpm for 5 minutes.
+Examine the flask under a microscope for a successful cell harvest by looking at the number of cells being left behind; there should be less than 5%.

+Note: Use ScienCell T/E solution that is optimized to minimize cell damages due to over trypsinization.

+- 11. Centrifuge the 50 ml centrifuge tube at 1000 rpm for 5 minutes.
 Resuspend cells in culture medium. - 12.
 Count and plate cells in a new poly-L-lysine-coated culture vessel with the recommended cell density.

-Caution: Handling animal-derived products is potentially biohazardous.
+Caution: Handling human derived products is potentially biohazardous.
+Although each cell strain tests negative for HIV, HBV and HCV DNA, diagnostic tests are not necessarily 100% accurate, therefore, proper precautions must be taken to avoid inadvertent exposure.
 Always wear gloves and safety glasses when working with these materials.
 Never mouth pipette.
 We recommend following the universal procedures for handling products of human origin as the minimum precaution against contamination [1].

 [1] Grizzle WE, Polt S. (1988) "Guidelines to avoid personal contamination by infective agents in research laboratories that use human tissues."
-J Tissue Cult Methods.
+J Tissue Culture Methods.
 11: 191-9.